lawlietl4/DiscordBot/README.md

 My discord bot I developed

 When making the config.json, the token can be found in the bot's information area under the token piece, you don't need to reveal since they added a copy button
+Example of config.json:
+{
+  "prefix": "{found at dev portal and is the client ID of bot}", "token": "{found at dev portal and is the client secret of bot}" }